random-geek/meshport/README.md

 Drawtypes `allfaces_optional` and `glasslike_framed_optional` are output the same as `allfaces` and `glasslike`, respectively.

-Due to the differences between Minetest's rendering engine and 3D programs such as Blender, it is impossible to exactly replicate how certain cubic nodes are rendered in Minetest.
+Due to the differences between Luanti's rendering engine and 3D programs such as Blender, it is impossible to exactly replicate how certain cubic nodes are rendered in Luanti.
 Instead, Meshport aims for a compromise between accuracy and simplicity of geometry.
 In certain cases where two cubic nodes are touching, one face may be offset slightly to avoid duplicate faces while still allowing both faces to be visible.